f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab7.rst

 #.
 Apply this iRule to an SSL VIP and test across several browsers and
    platforms.
 If at all possible, stage this iRule someplace that it can be accessed by a larger audience.

-For the purposes of this lab we can use openssl s_client -connect www.f5test.local:443 {-tls1, -tls1_1, -tls1_2}
+..
+HINT:: For the purposes of this lab we can use ``openssl s_client -connect www.f5test.local:443 {-tls1, -tls1_1, -tls1_2}''
+   to simulate different connections

 #.
 At any point you can access the data collected in the iStats by
    simply typing the following at the BIG-IP command line: